jmcnamara/xlsxwriter.lua/dev/docs/source/faq.rst

 No.

-Xlsxwriter.lua is designed only as a file *writer*.
+Xlsxwriter is designed only as a file *writer*.
 It cannot read or modify an existing Excel file.